 - You cannot create lead form extensions at the account level or ad group level.
 Each lead form extension can only be applied at the campaign level.

 - Some sensitive industries (such as healthcare) will not be able to collect personal information with lead form extensions.
 For a full list of restrictions for lead form extensions, visit this page.

 Take advantage of lead form extensions for mobile conversions

-These new lead form extensions offer a revolutionary new solution to help advertisers convert more mobile searchers.
-As they roll out to more advertisers, be sure to add these to your accounts and then adjust your mobile bids to make the most of this new mobile ad extension.
+These lead form extensions offer a revolutionary solution to help advertisers convert more mobile searchers.
+As they roll out to more advertisers, be sure to add these to your accounts and then adjust your mobile bids to make the most of this mobile ad extension.